sokunheng/SokunHeng/README.md

 </p>

 <p align="center">
-👨‍💻 I am presently working on open source projects, 👀 seeking help from experienced developers, 💬 open to any questions, 👥 interested in collaborating with other developers, and ⚡ enjoys gaming, reading, and coding!
+👨‍💻 I am presently working on open source projects, 👀 seeking help from experienced developers, 💬 open to any questions, 👥 interested in collaborating with other developers, and ⚡ enjoys gaming, workout, reading, and coding!
 </p>

 <h2 align="center">Skills </h2>